gglang/FlaskLearning/EXTENSIONS_USED.md

 pip install flask

-pip install python-dotenv # allows you to have .flaskenv to define flask env var each terminal session
+pip install python-dotenv # allows you to have .flaskenv to define flask env var each terminal session or if you import dotenv it can get config from .env in any python project

 pip install flask-wtf # Wrapper around WTForms package for flask to handle forms